eth-sw/code-breaker/README.md

 ## Overview

 The CodeBreaker program is a Java application designed to perform various operations related to classical ciphers, including the Caesar Cipher, Keyed Caesar Cipher, and Vigenere Cipher.
 Users can choose the cipher type, input plain text or cipher text from files, edit the cipher key, encrypt and decrypt data, and save results to files.
+I achieved a mark of 72% for this assignment.

 ## Table of Contents